AdaLovelaceInstitute/how-do-people-feel-about-ai/README.md

 We welcome pull requests e.g.
 - If you've used this data in some way, we'd love to include a link to your project in this README
 - If you've done some useful processing of the data and would like to add a new format for the dataset here

+## Using this dataset in your own work
+This dataset can be used freely as long as credit is given to the Ada Lovelace Institute and the Alan Turing Institute.
+We request that notice is also given by contacting the Ada Lovelace Institute (hello@adalovelaceinstitute.org) and that a copy of the research is shared with the same address at publication.